ProRail-DataLab/openspoor/README.md

 ### 4. Visualisations
 Allows plotting railway-related data on maps.
 Supports pandas and geopandas dataframes containing points or linestrings.
+With the TrackMap class, you can plot the railway network on a interactive map.

 ## Release History

+- **0.3.1**: Update for improved code quality.
+- **0.3.0**: Added the railway network feautures (shortest path and visualization).
+- **0.1.10**: Added support for historical spoortakken.
 - **0.1.9**: Added spoortakmodel and visualization features.
 - **0.1.0**: First stable release.
 - **0.0.1**: Work in progress.